 I’d recommend this series to any cozy mystery lover.
 It has well developed characters, interesting family dynamics, and entertaining cases to be solved.
 And yikes… does Jay know how to write a twist!
 Each installment has ended with a big “WOW” that has left me wanting more!

-Catch up on the Braxton Campus Mysteries before the fourth book releases in June!
+Catch up on the Braxton Campus Mysteries here:

 By the way… these books are also on Kindle Unlimited!
 If you’re a member, add these books to your list!
 Not a member of Kindle Unlimited, but interested in trying it out?
 Click here to learn more!